carlobono/getdataProject/README.md

 groups data by subject and activity  and calculates means, as requested (using summarise_each) finaldata <- avgActivityAndSubject(labdata)

-finally the grouped data is saved with write.table(finaldata,file="tidy.txt",row.name=FALSE)
+Finally the grouped data is saved with write.table(finaldata,file="tidy.txt",row.name=FALSE)

 * Should be noted that, for achieving point 2 (Extracts only the measurements on the mean and standard deviation for each measurement)